hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 * Uncheck any filters you don't want to use when building your Segment Queries.
 * In the current example, we've unchecked 4 Virtual Goods filters.

-*4.* If you want to add custom filters for building your Segment Queries, click *Add*.
-Etc., Etc.
+*4.* If you want to add custom filters for building your Segment Queries, click *Add*:
+* Custom Query Filters allow you to build queries against custom data in your game.
+For example, if your game is a card game and each card has an *attack* variable with a strength (say 1 to 10) defined, you can add that variable as custom query filter:

 ![](img/Segments/17.png)